-Infographics – Because A Picture Is Worth A Thousand Words
+Infographics – Because a Picture Is Worth a Thousand Words

-The phrase a picture is worth a thousand words has become a common phrase but no-one is quite sure of it’s origin.
-According to Wikipedia, the first time that it appears in print was in 1911 and quickly it’s use spread to advertising and to World War One photo-journalism.
+The phrase a picture is worth a thousand words has become a common phrase but no one is quite sure of it’s origin.
+According to Wikipedia, the first time that it appears in print was in 1911 and quickly its use spread to advertising and to World War One photo-journalism.

 While we may not know it’s exact origin, very few people – especially creative and digital marketing people – would dispute its truth.
 In today’s world of digital and social media marketing, pictures have become an essential part of grabbing your audience’s attention and engaging them with your brand, product or story.

 Marketing professionals are tasked daily with the challenge of getting a message across quickly, easily and effectively.
 There are many ways to do this, for example, using bold or controversial images, or images overlaid with striking statistics.
 But, for business-to-business marketers, there is a form of story-telling image that may truly be worth its weight in gold – the infographic.

 An effective infographic is much more than a picture.

 An effective infographic tells a compelling story backed up by supporting evidence with an integrated call-to-action—all delivered in a 2-3 second view of an image.

 At Designworks, we’ve learned that if you want to develop effective infographics, there are four key elements that you need to focus on.